edubart/nelua-lang/docs/pages/manual.md

 | `pointer`         | `void*`         | `_pointer`          |
 | `boolean`         | `bool`          |                     |

-The types `int` and `uint` types are usually 32 wide bits on 32-bit systems, and 64 bits wide on 64-bit systems.
+The types `isize` and `usize` types are usually 32 wide bits on 32-bit systems, and 64 bits wide on 64-bit systems.
 When you need an integer value you should use `integer` unless you have a specific reason to use a sized or unsigned integer type.